 For entry onto our research degree courses, applicants should normally have a masters degree with upper second class honours from a UK university or a good Mestrado degree from a recognised Brazilian university.

 The above list is for guidance only and is not conclusive.
-Students unsure about the acceptability of their qualifications should write, for advice, to Queen Mary's International Office or Admissions Office, with full details of their educational background, or should contact our in-country representative.
+Students unsure about the acceptability of their qualifications should write, for advice, to Queen Mary's International Office or Admissions Office, with full details of their educational background.

 English language requirements